alamuk/advance-components-with-ts/README.md

 - we will use forward() function in the component

+### useImperativeHandle()  hook
+- this is a API
+- it will be used if we want to expose some callable functions from one component to another component.
+- also use with forwardRef()

 ### polymorphic wrapper component:
 - it will be used to share some common JSX code, logic, or styling.